Why A Client-centered Approach?

 My role isn’t just to tell you what to do; it’s to empower you to take the reins of your health journey.
 I’m dedicated to teaching you proper form and technique so you feel confident and safe in your movements.
 I'll also share valuable resources and information to deepen your understanding of your body and your health.
 Ultimately, I aim to help you discover the joy and purpose in movement, fostering intrinsic motivation that lasts long after our sessions.

-Consider a study by Buchmann and colleagues (2023) which found that education "was positively associated with more advanced phases of motivational readiness for leisure-time physical activity.”
+Consider a study by Buchmann and colleagues (2023), which found that education "was positively associated with more advanced phases of motivational readiness for leisure-time physical activity.”
 A systematic review and meta-analysis by Sierra-Diaz and colleagues (2019) suggests that athletes who experience greater autonomy, competence, and relatedness generally have greater intrinsic motivation and adherence.
 Intrinsic motivation, which is motivation to do an activity for its own sake, arises from enjoyment and satisfaction of the activity.
-Another study by Yubin and colleagues (2025) found that, “A high level of self-efficacy enables individuals to initiate and sustain regular physical activity despite obstacles and challenges.”
+Another study by Yubin and colleagues (2025) found that “A high level of self-efficacy enables individuals to initiate and sustain regular physical activity despite obstacles and challenges.”
 Self-efficacy is understood by one’s confidence in their own ability to perform certain tasks.
 In other words, people with high degrees of confidence in their abilities to exercise are more likely to stick with their programs.
 Self-efficacy is also positively related to education.

 Building a Relationship Based on Trust and Understanding